Skip to main content

 • Renal injury caused by ACEIs and sulfamethoxazole/trimethoprim.

-• Hyperkalemia caused by concurrent use of ACEIs and potassium-sparing diuretics.
+• Hyperkalemia caused by concurrent drug use of ACEIs and potassium-sparing diuretics.

 • Increased risk of bleeding due to warfarin interacting with antibiotics, like azithromycin.